 (b) gross mismanagement with respect to funds or programs transferred to the Tribe under the compact or funding agreement, as determined by the Secretary in consultation with the Inspector General of the Department, as appropriate.

-§ 663.651 Can the Secretary terminate a portion of a compact or funding agreement?
+§ 663.651 Can the Secretary reassume a portion of a compact or funding agreement?

 Yes.
 Subject to the provisions of this subpart, the Secretary may terminate a portion of the compact or funding agreement, including a particular PSFA if the Secretary has sufficient grounds to do so.
 Unless the Secretary makes specific findings that a compact or funding agreement as a whole meets the thresholds for termination in 663.650, the Secretary shall identify the narrowest portion of the compact or funding agreement the termination of which will alleviate the termination criteria identified in 663.650.

-§ 663.652 What process must the Secretary follow before termination a compact or funding agreement, or portion thereof?
+§ 663.652 What process must the Secretary follow before termination of a compact or funding agreement, or portion thereof?

 Except as provided in §663.654 (immediate termination) prior to a termination becoming effective, the Secretary must: